jholmertz/run/README.md

 # run
-Code for charting running times and distance
+Code for charting running times and distance from Google spreadsheet as source.